boscacci/Predicting-Automotive-Death-Rates-by-County/README.md

-# Predicting Automotive Death Rates with County Demographics
+# Predicting Automotive Death Rates by County
-## An initial stab at multiple linear regression in Python
+An initial stab at multiple linear regression in Python.

-### Which attributes, of any given US county, correlate most with the rate of motor vehicle deaths in that county?
+### Which attributes of a US county most correlate with its number of annual motor vehicle deaths?

 ![from datausa.io](/readme/map.png)